 A good graphic artist will use their creative and artistic talent to produce amazing imagery that will attract people to your brand.

-A talented writer will be your wordsmith to produce exceptional copy for blogs and other writing that will define your business.
+A talented writer will be your wordsmith to produce engaging copy for blogs and other writing that will define your business.

 If you plan to produce videos, which are an important component of a successful campaign, consider someone with video production and editing skills.